opitzconsulting/cattlecrew-case-management-ui/README.md

 ## Try it out

-Download the prepackaged distribution from the [CattleCrew Blog](https://thecattlecrew.net/) and deploy it in your application server (e.g. Apache Tomcat).
+Download the desired release from the [Release page](https://github.com/opitzconsulting/cattlecrew-case-management-ui/releases/) and deploy it in your application server (e.g. Apache Tomcat).

 Follow the instructions on https://camunda.org/ to adjust a CMMN Project.

-After adjusting the backend part call the CattleCrew Case Management UI webapp (e.g. http://localhost:8080/cattlecrew-case-management-ui/) via your browser to interact with your CMMN project.
+After adjusting the backend call the CattleCrew Case Management UI webapp (e.g. http://localhost:8080/cattlecrew-case-management-ui/) via your browser to interact with your CMMN project.

 ## Development